AjNavneet/Feast-Feature-Store-Customer-Churn-Scaling/readme.md

 3. `feast_repo`: This folder is used for Feast-related files and configuration.
 It includes data, `example.py` for feature store creation, `feature_store.yaml` for configuring the feature store, and the "Feast - Feature Store.ipynb" notebook for exploring Feast.

 4. `requirements.txt`: The file lists all the required libraries and their respective versions for easy installation using `pip`.

 ---

-### Key Concepts Explored

-1. Introduction to Feast and its role in machine learning projects
-2. Installation and setup of Feast for feature management
-3. Understanding Feast entities, feature views, and architecture
-4. Online store and offline store concepts
-5. Data retrieval in Feast and available commands
-6. Training data creation using Feast for machine learning models
-7. Model training using both Random Forest and Gradient Boosting
-8. Real-time predictions using Feast
-9. Deployment of Feast using Postman for interactive use cases

----